 Everything Has Changed

 The PACS of today is a completely different animal – highly evolved from its ancestor of the past.
 These on-site systems run on commonly available hardware, use off the shelf software, and can be configured to connect to just about any vendor’s modalities.
-They are often cloud-based, enabling you the flexibility to access your studies from anywhere, at any time, on whatever compute equipment you happen to have available – your mother-in-law’s PC browser, your iPad or Android smart phone.
+They are often cloud-based, enabling you the flexibility to access your studies from anywhere, at any time, on whatever compute equipment you happen to have available – your mother-in-law’s PC browser, your iPad or Android smartphone.
 You can electronically share your patient studies with other specialists treating that patient or you can provide your patient with their own access.
 And, your PACS can seamlessly integrate with almost any brand EHR system as well.

-Cloud based PACS are disaster proof – with multiple copies of your data stored in multiple geographic regions – usually separated by hundreds of miles to avoid wide spread catastrophes and even help prevent against ransomare attacks.
+Cloud based PACS are disaster proof – with multiple copies of your data stored in multiple geographic regions – usually separated by hundreds of miles to avoid wide spread catastrophes and even help prevent against ransomware attacks.
 And most modern PACS are vendor-neutral (or at least claim to be) meaning that if you decide to change vendors you can take your studies with you to the new vendor simply and inexpensively – no more vendor lock-in.

 So How Much Does a New PACS Cost in This Next Generation?

 The best news of all is that beyond the vastly improved flexibility and new technology, PACS systems are much cheaper than they once were.
 You should expect up-front costs to be an order of magnitude less and much more reasonable ongoing fees.
 If you choose to use the cloud, there may be a relatively small initial fee – then you only pay for what you use.
-It often is better to let the cloud vendor handle all the maintenance, the risk of technological obsolescence that used to limit the useful life of your system, and the IT headaches.
+It is often better to let the cloud vendor handle all the maintenance, the risk of technological obsolescence that used to limit the useful life of your system, and the IT headaches.

 Pricing will likely vary based on several variables including size of practice, volume or studies, and specific integrations required.
 However as an example, an on-site PACS today for a practice generating 1,000 studies a month should cost less than $10,000 in total with something close to $2,000 in annual maintenance and support fees.
 That includes a high-resolution 5K retina display which likely has far more resolution than your existing screens.
 Add in a second monitor to make your viewing station two-headed.
 OsiriX MD or similar viewing software for Windows will work just fine for most subspecialists.

 When figuring out the total cost of ownership of a PACS, we use the assumption of a five-year useful life for on-site hardware.
-With the proper care they can last longer – especially the monitors.
+With the proper care, they can last longer – especially the monitors.
 But at the end of that period you should figure in another similar capital investment.
-When you are figuring the cost of an on-site PACS you probably should add in the cost (in addition to the potential aggravation) of mangaging your own on-site IT help.
+When you are figuring the cost of an on-site PACS you probably should add in the cost (in addition to the potential aggravation) of managing your own on-site IT help.
 If you assume you would be consuming 1/10 of an IT person for an onsite PACS at an annual salary of $85,000, you might want to include another $42,500 over the five year life of the system into your cost calculations.
 This percentage could obviously scale up based on the efficiency/inefficiency of the IT staff or PACS related demands on his or her time.

 A cloud-based PACS for a similar study volume practice should cost a bit more than an on-site one – but you get more from it.
 Typically the price should be around $1,500 per month, which should include all of your costs other than perhaps initial setup and an internet capable viewing station or personal computer.
 The nice part about the cloud is that the burden is almost entirely on your vendor – there are few or no costs of refreshing your hardware and the local IT time requirement is limited.
 Five years of cloud and support for a practice of this size will cost about $90,000.

-There always is the option for a hybrid model of the two as well.
+There is always the option for a hybrid model of the two as well.
 Depending upon the needs of your practice, you can select an on-site PACS to save some money or perhaps to feel more control over your studies and sprinkle in some cloud functionality by creating a temporary cloud to store, lets say, just your last 90 days of studies.
 These are the studies that are accessed the most.
 Enabling the flexible access of the could for just your most recent images can be a way to get the best of both worlds.
 The incremental cost of a temporary cloud should be a fraction of the monthly cloud cost – in the case of a 1,000 study per month practice in the example above, the monthly cost could be as low as $250.

 With either a new generation on-site, a cloud PACS, or a hybrid of the two you should get all the benefits of enhanced access, flexibility, mobility, sharing, collaboration and do it at a fraction of the price you paid for your dinosaur.